lucka-me/intel-stack/README.md

 The packages are also available as archives of the [latest release](https://github.com/lucka-me/intel-stack/releases/latest "Latest release").

 ### Requirements
+- iOS / iPadOS: 17.0 or above
 - macOS: Sonoma 14.0 or above
-- iOS / iPadOS: 17.0 or above
+- visionOS: 1.0 or above
 - Xcode (for build): 15.0 or above

 ## FAQ